mainmatter/mainmatter.com/src/posts/2023-11-06-embroider-initiative-progress.md

 The Vite app that Ed demoed at EmberConf was a trivial app that is [a package in the Embroider monorepo](https://github.com/embroider-build/embroider/tree/main/tests/vite-app) and if you wanted to test it yourself then you could either clone the Embroider monorepo, or you could clone [this repo](https://github.com/mansona/ember-vite-app) which is essentially just extracting the same test app into an independent repo.
 It works, and you can even see the incredible rebuild speeds in action.

 The issue with this trivial demo is that it doesn't represent an average Ember application.
-I don't know of any Ember applications out there that don't have a single addon installed.
+There aren't any Ember applications out there that don't have a single addon installed.
 While it's not exactly true that the demo doesn't have **any** addons installed, it doesn't have any addons that are doing any real work.
 And, as it turns out, getting dependencies to work right is the challenge with the Vite build.

 Ed and Mainmatter senior engineer Chris Manson have been pairing weekly, plugging away at the remaining things that are required to fix the Vite build.
 They will hopefully have some more progress over the coming weeks.